Keep reading this blog to learn:

 You can look to other businesses for inspiration, but don’t copy their voice.
 You need to build a unique voice that readers will understand is your business.
 Additionally, don’t copy content from other sources.
 Instead, make sure to write the information you find in your own voice.
 Otherwise, Google will dock your ranking.

-Step 9: Keep Practicing!
+Step 9: Practice Often

 If you walk away from this blog with one piece of advice, it’s to always keep writing!
 Writing frequently will help build your skill, just like learning to ride a bike or practicing an instrument.